 A: Scholarship awards are based on merit, which is measured by a combination of LSAT score and cumulative undergraduate grade-point average.

-A: The official deadline for all applications to the JD program is March 1.
+A: The official deadline for all applications to the JD program is May 1.
 We strongly recommend, however, that you apply early in the application process, perhaps as early as January 15 of the year that you want to enroll at the College of Law.
-The Admissions Office operates on a rolling admission basis, and space in the entering class does fill up quickly and usually before the published deadline of March 1.
+The Admissions Office operates on a rolling admission basis, and space in the entering class does fill up quickly and usually before the published deadline.

 Finally, it may take the Admissions Committee four to five weeks to make a decision on an application.